-Are you on the lookout for a set of bike tail lights for your riding – day and night?
+Are you on the lookout for a tail light for your riding during the day and night?

-As someone who has been through numerous bike lights buying process, I know there are many questions in your mind right now, such as:
+As someone who has been through numerous bike lights buying processes, I know there are many questions in your mind right now, such as:

 - How bright or how many lumens do I need?